10 Reasons You’re Still a Single Gay Man

 You just can’t go through life and be affected by your family of origin, life experiences and other significant relationships.
 And it’s through these experiences that you form beliefs that become a part of how you view the world and your relationships.

-While we might be making slow progress, unfortunately we don’t yet live in a world that completely accepts gay people and gay relationships.
-Growing up in a predominantly heterosexual world that shapes you as you realise that you are different from the majority of society.
+While we might be making slow progress, unfortunately, we don’t yet live in a world that completely accepts gay people and gay relationships.
+Growing up in a predominantly heterosexual world shapes you as you realise that you’re different from the majority of society.

 Beliefs such as “I’m not loveable” or “I’m unworthy” can be carried for many years and silently undermine your attempts to form deeper connections and relationships with other men.